MrShtekman/Ramen-Rating/README.md

 # Ramen-Rating

-A simple fullstack web project made with **MERN stack**.
-(Early work in progress)
+Welcome to my very serious part-time project!
+Presenting a simple fullstack web project made with **MERN stack** to keep my current knowledge in check and further extend it  **(Early work in progress)**

-What a visitor can do:
+What a visitor can do when launched:
 * Browse restaurants
 * Browse ramens from a specific restaurant
 * Add reviews to that restaurant or ramen
 * See rankings, statistics and KPIs
+* ???
+* Ramen minigames with weekly rankings
+* Loot boxes
+* AI chatbot with unrivaled ramen knowledge
+* Collab with Foodora so that top ranked users gets discount

 ### To do: ###
 **Backend**